 Don’t have a native speaker nearby?
 Take advantage of globe-shrinking technology and get a teacher via Skype or any online platform.
 Bayyinah’s “Arabic with Husna“ is amazing for children (even for adults actually).

-For FREE reliable courses on Arabic, you can check out Islamic Online University (I’m doing their Intensive Arabic Program – which is a paid course) or Arabically (they’ll be starting online Arabic Grammar classes for ladies from next week).
+For FREE reliable courses on Arabic, you can check out Islamic Online University (I’m doing their Intensive Arabic Program – which is a paid course).
+I have also used FushaHouse for my kids and loved it.

 4) Label Things in Arabic